-Gather the fam for these engaging activities that honor the legendary civil rights leader.
+Gather the family for these engaging activities that honor the legendary civil rights leader.

-During the 1963 March on Washington, Martin Luther King Jr. famously led a monumental protest made up of 250,000 people, all calling for the same thing: the civil and economic rights of Black Americans!
-It was during this very protest when King delivered his iconic "I Have A Dream" speech, boosting public support for the civil rights movement and further cementing the day in history.
-Each year on Martin Luther King Jr. Day, a march is held in his honor, continuing his legacy and fight to end racism.
+It was during the 1963 March on Washington that Martin Luther King Jr. famously led a monumental protest made up of 250,000 people, all calling for the same thing: the civil and economic rights of Black Americans.
+Before a sea of people, King delivered his iconic "I Have A Dream" speech, boosting public support for the civil rights movement and further cementing the day in history.
+Each year on Martin Luther King Jr. Day, a march is held in his honor.

 2. Watch His Historic “I Have A Dream” Speech